katyukha/odoo-rpc-client/README.rst

    ``vim attendance.py``

-3. write folowing code there (note that this example works and tested for Odoo version 6.0)
+3. write folowing code there (note that this example works and tested for Odoo version 6.0 only)

     ::